Task: Purchase an SDrive-Max Floppy Emulator

 The unit comes with a 16GB microSD card that you can plug into your PC to load files.
 Once your files are loaded you plug it into the SDrive and then power it on.
 One of the really cool features of the SDrive is that is comes with a nice touch screen that allows you to load files from a menu into different drive slots.
 Alternatively, you can boot the Atari from drive 0 which loads a menu on your computer that you can use to select files in the different drive slots.
 This multiple drive feature would allow you to easily use software that required multiple disks or disk sides.
 The device also comes in a nice 3D-printed case that roughly matches the style of the Atari XL series.
 It is just a bit bigger than an Atari 800 cartridge and a bit smaller than an Atari 2600 cartridge.

 Purchase an SDrive-Max from the Vintage Computer Center.
 These are made in limited batches so they may not be available when you are ready to order one.
-At the time of this post there were units available in white and grey colors for $95.99.
-They are also available from The Brewing Academy for $74.95.
+As of September 2020 these were available for $65.00.
+They are also available from The Brewing Academy for $54.95.

 My order included: